krishnakalisarkar/Be_Heart_Smart/README_Subhangi.md

 The categorical variables will first be defined according to healthcare standards.
 - Cholesterol: normal (< 200), Moderate (200-240), High (> 240)
 - Glucose: normal (< 140), Moderate (140-200), High (> 200) units:mg/dL

+Age here is given in days, and it will be converted to years.

 Categorical variables will be expanded with one hot encoding.\
 This is to prevent any value of a categorical variable being more than another.
 For eg. in gender male (2) should not have a greater value than female(1).